NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 Some basic command line usage skills are helpful for this section as well.
 {% endBgBox %}

 The NeCTAR instances and volumes are not backed up automatically.
-Managing the backups is your repsonsibility.
+Managing the backups is your responsibility.
 However some types of NeCTAR storage use **RAID** storage, which protects your data somewhat against data loss (roughly speaking, if one harddrive fails, your data can probably be reconstructed from other drives).
 Volume storage is backed by a variety of backend technologies across the NeCTAR Nodes.
 The *Object Store* is **replicated** across several physical locations, which is also a form of protection against data loss.

 Generally speaking, NeCTAR *does* take measures against data loss, but the guideline is "all care taken, no guarantees given" --- part of ensuring your data won't be lost is your responsibility: Back it up!

 It is recommended that you back up your important data at regular intervals.
-You may also feel more comfortable knowing that you have a copy of your data available off-line, maybe on your local office computer or a server at your research organistaion.
+You may also feel more comfortable knowing that you have a copy of your data available off-line, maybe on your local office computer or a server at your research organisation.
 There are lots of tools available to backup data --- in this section, we will discuss a few of them.

 Of all the storage types, probably **Object Storage** is the most robust against data loss due to the physical distribution of multiple copies of each file.
 However you may still prefer to keep a copy of a recent state of your files on your local premises.